heinsaar/kaizen/README.md

 Collection of utilities and enhanced data structures for a wide range of C++ projects in a single header file ```kaizen.h```

-**AT THE MOMENT IN ACTIVE DEVELOPMENT, WITH LOTS OF CODE HAVING VERY LOW MELTING POINT.**

 ## Design Philosophy

 Kaizen does not aim to be neither radiation-hardened nor generic for all imaginable scenarios and use cases.